Advising Expectations and Student Success

 Dr. Terry Kuhn Distinguished Undergraduate Advising Award

 The Dr. Terry Kuhn Distinguished Undergraduate Advising Award is sponsored by Academic Engagement and Degree Completion and University College.
-The award will be presented annually to a full-time academic or faculty advisor who demonstrates a passion for helping students and a commitment to their success both inside and outside of the classroom.
+The award is presented annually to an academic or faculty advisor who demonstrates a passion for helping students and a commitment to their success both inside and outside of the classroom.